sybirg/S12_gem/README.md

 ## [3.
 Validation of model predicitons for carbon utilization](3_Carbon_simulation)

 #### Python Jupyter notebook (carbon_simulation.ipynb) for
-* Calculation of 203 single carbon source availability and accuracy compared to experimental results in metabolic models
+* Calculation of 203 sole carbon source availability and the accuracy compared to experimental results in metabolic models
+* In vivo measurements: result of 190 PM test (BIOLOG) and 13 solvents as sole carbon source (Table 1 in Weber et al. Appl Environ Microbiol, 56:1347-1351,1990)
+* In silico predictions: the growth simulations using iSH1474 (S12) or iJN1462 (KT2440)

 #### Input folder contains
 * iJN1463.xml: GEM of P. putida KT2440